JdeRobot/slam-MapGenerator/README.md

 # slam-MapGenerator
 ## Project Description
 - This project aims at creating realistic 3D map from online SLAM algorithm.
-- This documentation is more developer amd user oriented.
+- This documentation is more developer and user oriented.
 - You may refer to the [project wiki](https://jderobot.org/Club-jianxiong) for more progress-oriented content.
-(More Images and Videos there)
+(More images and videos there)
 <!-- more description with images here -->

 ## Overview
 This project splits into 3 major parts:
 - Loop Closing
-- Global Bandle Ajustment (BA)
+- Global Bundle Adjustment (BA)
 - Reconstructing 3D Map

-Each part coresponding to separate execuable files for now.
-I will put them into one execute files with nice config in the final phase of GSOC.
+Each part corresponding to separate executable files for now.
+I will put them into one execute files with nice configure in the final phase of GSOC.

 ## Current Progress
 The loop closing has been implemented and is working fine now.
-Reconstructing 3D Map is under developement.
+Reconstructing 3D Map is under development.
 I have got a very naive prototype and is working on improving it.

 ## Dataset and Result
-The detailed README about datasets is in the subfolder datasets All dataset and result will be uploaded to google drive soon. (in one or two days)
+The detailed README about datasets is in the subfolder datasets. <br/>
+All datasets and some results are available at [Google Drive](https://drive.google.com/drive/folders/1Ta6QgiQ5ASHj42pyGt9OijQ7t_oUynFb).
+If the link doesn't work, you may type it manually: https://drive.google.com/drive/folders/1Ta6QgiQ5ASHj42pyGt9OijQ7t_oUynFb

 ### TUM Dataset
-If you are using the monocular dataset from TUM, which is fisheye camera, you need to first get undistorted images.
+If you are using the monocular dataset from TUM, which is fish-eye camera, you need to first get undistorted images.
 You may do this by using the code in the dataset webpage.

 ## Detail Usage
 This section talks about the detail usage of the current working code (under master branch).